Bloom: Designing for LLM-Augmented Behavior Change Interactions

 \subsection{Wearable Data}

 We now turn to objective measures of PA outcomes, complementing the self-reported survey outcomes.
-Table~\ref{tab:hk-results} presents coefficient means, standard errors, and significance level for each hypothesis from our mixed‑effects model.
-Across all four outcomes---step count, active energy burned (kcal), exercise time (min), and distance walking/running (km)---mean PA during the 4‑week study period was significantly higher than mean baseline PA (H1), corresponding to moderate-to-large standardized effects (Cohen's $d=0.59$-$0.75$).
-On average, participants walked 1,680 more steps/day ($p < 0.001$, $d=0.75$), burned 87.1 more kcal/day ($p < 0.01$, $d = 0.59$), spent 13.2 more minutes/day exercising ($p < 0.01$, $d = 0.60$), and walked 0.76 km/day more ($p < 0.001$, $d = 0.74$) during the study period than at baseline. \textbf{These effects translate to substantial increases in activity, doubling the proportion of participants meeting the recommended 150 min/week of exercise}~\cite{cdc2022}, increasing from 36\% at baseline to 72\% during the study (41\% $\rightarrow$ 71\% in control; 31\% $\rightarrow$ 74\% in treatment).
+Table~\ref{tab:hk-results} presents coefficient means, standard errors, and significance levels for each hypothesis from our mixed-effects model.
+Across all four outcomes---step count, active energy burned (kcal), exercise time (min), and distance walking/running (km)---mean PA during the four-week study period was significantly higher than mean baseline PA (H1), corresponding to moderate-to-large standardized effects (Cohen's $d=0.59$-$0.75$).
+On average, participants walked 1,680 more steps/day ($p < 0.001$, $d=0.75$), burned 87.1 more kcal/day ($p < 0.01$, $d = 0.59$), spent 13.2 more minutes/day exercising ($p < 0.01$, $d = 0.60$), and walked 0.76 km/day more ($p < 0.001$, $d = 0.74$) during the study period than at baseline.
+These effects translate to substantial increases in activity, doubling the proportion of participants meeting the recommended 150 min/week of PA~\cite{cdc2022}, increasing from 36\% at baseline to 72\% during the study (41\% $\rightarrow$ 71\% in control; 31\% $\rightarrow$ 74\% in treatment).

-We did not find significant treatment–control differences in either the overall daily activity change from baseline to the four-week study period ($p=0.78$ to $1.0$) or the weekly rate of change ($p=0.77$ to $1.0$).
-However, the results showed consistent directional patterns.
-For the overall change from baseline to the study period (H2), every outcome had a negative coefficient, indicating that from baseline to the study period, the treatment group experienced somewhat smaller, though not significantly different, average gains than the control group.
-Regarding weekly persistence (H3), the treatment coefficients are uniformly positive, indicating activity in the treatment condition declined less (or even increased) per study week relative to control.
+Our between-condition hypotheses were not statistically significant (H2: $p=0.78$-$1.0$, H3: $p=0.77$-$1.0$), and given the small observed effect sizes ($d = -0.22$–$0.23$) and the study’s limited power to detect effects of this magnitude, the results are statistically inconclusive.
+However, across all four PA outcomes, we observed consistent directional patterns.
+For H2 (difference in mean PA), coefficients were negative for every outcome, indicating that the control group exhibited higher average PA levels than the treatment group during the study period.
+For H3 (differences in weekly rate of change), coefficients were positive for every outcome, indicating that activity in the treatment group declined less or increased slightly over the four weeks relative to control.